OpenMDAO/dymos/joss/paper.md

 single or multipe shooting methods, which may provide better performance in some scenarios.
 Because shooting methods often pose far fewer constraints for the optimizer than design variables, we can leverage OpenMDAO's support for adjoint (reverse) differentiation to realize the benefits of shooting methods without a substantial performance penalty.
+Switching from a traditional optimizer-driven direct collocation approach to a single or multiple shooting approach requires minimal changes to a user's input file.

 By coupling OpenMDAO's unique approach to efficient computation of derivatives to standard optimal control techniques, Dymos, enables users to solve optimal control